DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 Here's the procedure:
 1. Download [`configure-certificate-authority.yml`](https://github.com/DavesCodeMusings/CloudPi/blob/main/ssl/configure-certificate-authority.yml) and [`subject-info.yml`](https://github.com/DavesCodeMusings/CloudPi/blob/main/ssl/subject-info.yml) to your Pi.
-2. Edit `subject-info.yml`, customizing to your needs.
+2. Edit `subject-info.yml`, customizing it to your needs.
-3. Run it with the command `ansible-playbook configure-certificate-authority.yml`
+3. Run the playbook with the command `ansible-playbook configure-certificate-authority.yml`

 When it's done, you'll have a root certificate called `home_CA.crt` and an intermediate certificate called `home.crt`.
 Both are in the `/etc/ssl/certs/` directory.